jnozzi/cocoadev.com/markdown/KVOObservationFailing.md

 ----

-So, if I understand what you're saying the General/NSArrayControllers are actually receiving value change observations from the General/NSArray object, not my root object that has the array as a key.
-Further, one may not "magically" observe all keys like the General/NSArrayControllers do because you can't observe a keyPath of "*".
+So, if I understand what you're saying the NSArrayControllers are actually receiving value change observations from the NSArray object, not my root object that has the array as a key.
+Further, one may not "magically" observe all keys like the NSArrayControllers do because you can't observe a keyPath of "*".

 Hmm.
 That kind of leaves one in a difficult position.
-Outside of observing every (known) key of the General/NSArray, is there any way to just get value changed notifications?
+Outside of observing every (known) key of the NSArray, is there any way to just get value changed notifications?

 ----